DEVRhylme-Foundation/.github/profile/README.md

 # DevRhylme Foundation

 **Welcome to DevRhylme Foundation!**
-An AI startup dedicated to advancing **AI technology** with a primary focus on **deep learning, computer vision,** and **open-source AI tools**.
+DevRhylme Foundation, an AI startup dedicated to advancing **AI technology** with a primary focus on **deep learning, computer vision,** and **open-source AI tools**.

 ## 🌟 Vision
-Our vision is to push the boundaries of **AI technology**, focusing on creating solutions in computer vision and contributing to the Python ecosystem.
-Additionally, we aim to integrate **AI** into **Web3 technology**, making decentralized applications (dApps) more accessible for developers and enterprises.
+We are committed to pushing the boundaries of AI by developing cutting-edge solutions in computer vision and contributing to the growing ecosystem of Python libraries.
+Our work emphasizes leveraging deep learning to build smarter, more intuitive systems that can understand and interpret the world.

 ## 💼 What We Do
 At DevRhylme Foundation, we focus on three main areas: